colark/unstack/README.md

 With that fact in mind, to achieve the above rules, Unstack provides two main offerings:

 1. Unstack Core: easy-to-use and extensible tooling for developing, testing and deploying platform services (UIs, APIs, etc)
-2. Unstack Native: easy-to-adopt architectural patterns and related libraries that provide built-in scaling and unlock access to advanced platform-centric functionality.
+2. Unstack Managed: easy-to-adopt architectural patterns and related libraries that provide built-in scaling and unlock access to advanced platform-centric functionality.

 By just using Unstack Core, you get the following: